I am a researcher at the Howy Jacobs Laboratory, afilliated with the universities of Tampere and Helsinki.

-The focus of my work is mitochondria, the powerhouses of a cell.
-I am studying what happens to the nervous system cells when mitochondria don’t work properly, using fruit flies (Drosophila melanogaster).
-I am currently supported by The French Muscular Dystrophy Association (AFM-Téléthon).
+The focus of my work is mitochondria, the powerhouses of a eukaryotic cell.
+I am studying what happens to the nervous system cells when mitochondria don’t work properly.
+I am using fruit flies (Drosophila melanogaster) for this purpose.
+My research has been supported by the French Muscular Dystrophy Association (AFM-Téléthon), and the Finnish Cultural Foundation (SKR).

 I have also been involved in public outreach in Turkish, mostly as essays and podcasts on the free online magazine Açık Bilim, to which I also contributed as an founding co-editor-in-chief.
 I also have contributed essays to the Turkish skeptic website Yalansavar, and taken part in their podcats.